 Remember that virtual events are not the online equivalent of physical events.
 They need to have a different format to adjust to the different needs.
 For example, it is hard to ask someone to be at their computer eight hours a day for a whole weekend.
 Be realistic and adaptable so you can appeal to people despite the challenges of a virtual event.

 DO: Adjust the story to suit the different circumstances of a virtual event versus a physical event

 It is not possible to create the same experience that your guests would have at a physical event.
 But it is possible to immerse them in a good experience.
 You can start with the landing page.
 Design a landing page that impresses and captivates your viewers.

 Then create an immersive experience with the resources you show at the event.
 Use well-made videos, images, graphs, and other visuals to enthrall your guests.
+Additionally, you can convert your video into any kind of file by using a video converter.
 Finally, engage your guests.
 This is discussed later in this article.

 DONT: Try to create the same experience as a physical event

 DO: Create an immersive event with the virtual tools available to you